eScholarship/janeway_to_escholarship/README.md

 # janeway_to_escholarship
-Janeway plugin to deposit to escholarship
+Janeway plugin to deposit to eScholarship

 ## Management commands